2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/007_Extras.md

 #### Critical Regions

-Critical Regions (sometimes called "Critical Sections") are those pieces of code where a shared resource is used, and as such it can lead to erroneous or unexpected behaviours.
+Critical Regions (sometimes called "Critical Sections") are those pieces of code where a shared resource is used, and as such it can lead to erroneous or unexpected behaviors.
 Such sections must be protected from concurrent access, which means only one process or thread can access them at one given time.

 ### Ensuring determinism

-Let's take a look at how to implement multi-threading in a safe way, allowing our game to perform better without non-deterministic behaviours.
+Let's take a look at how to implement multi-threading in a safe way, allowing our game to perform better without non-deterministic behaviors.
 There are other implementation approaches (like thread-local storage and re-entrancy) but we will take a look at the most common here.

 #### Immutable Objects